udexon/5CSM/SMPG/CSM_5GL/README.md

 S_340_27 S_343_40 S_344_20 S_346_32 S_349_36
 ```

-After parsing into 5GL, a 300 plus line C++ program look much more intelligible.
-One may use Forth style colon definition to represent blocks of S_* statements to make it more compact.
+After parsing into 5GL, a 300 plus line C++ program looks much more intelligible.
+One may use Forth style colon definition to represent blocks of S_* statements to make it even more compact.
 These labels may be renamed using additional colon definitions.